BlazeChron/BlazeChron/README.md

 I like game dev and hopefully delve deeper into math Currently working on a game project called Unstable Isle, inspired by Dota2 workshop's Crumbling Island Arena

-I am working on a website and a profile photo
+I am working on a website and perhaps a more appropriate profile photo